BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page10.md

     }
 }
 ```
-This is a stripped down version of the environment class.
+This is a stripped down version of the Environment class.
 Right now we're just focusing on creating a simple ground mesh.
 This starting structure is important as it makes importing our final assets much easier.

 We'll want to create our environment in [_setUpGame](/how_to/page9#setupgame), so now it should look something like:
 ```javascript